New York State Route 878: Interstate 878

 The 0.70 mi stretch from I-678 (Van Wyck Expressway) east to the JFK Expressway is designated but not signed as I-878 by the Federal Highway Administration.
 This makes I-878 the shortest three-digit Interstate Route and the shortest Interstate Highway in the Interstate Highway System.
 This section of NY 878 only has route designations for the eastbound lanes.
 The New York State Department of Transportation (NYSDOT) designates I-878 as the stretch of NY 878 from the Van Wyck Expressway east to the 150th Street underpass.
 The entire segment, including the unsigned I-878, is maintained by the NYSDOT.

 Rockaway Boulevard in Queens, as well as Rockaway Turnpike in Nassau County, connect the two halves of NY 878.
 From the end of NY 878 to near Guy R. Brewer Boulevard, the road is maintained by the New York City Department of Transportation (NYCDOT).
 From Guy R. Brewer Boulevard to just before the city line, the road is designated as the unsigned state reference route NY 909G.
 The last 0.07 mi before the city border are city-maintained.
 The part of Rockaway Turnpike that connects to NY 878 is maintained by Nassau County.

 Southern segment

 The 2.40 mi southeast section of NY 878 is an at-grade expressway, with only two bridges grade-separating the highway from intersecting routes – over the Far Rockaway Branch of the Long Island Rail Road, and under Seagirt Boulevard at a trumpet interchange.
 Signage for NY 878 can be seen from the split with Rockaway Turnpike south to the toll plaza of the Atlantic Beach Bridge in Lawrence.
 However, the NYSDOT only considers a 1.96 mi piece of the highway to be part of NY 878.
 The state-maintained portion of NY 878 comprises the segment south of Burnside Avenue in Inwood.
-The segment from Rockaway Turnpike to Burnside Avenue is maintained by the highway.
-The southern section of NY 878 has no connections to other state routes.
+The segment from Rockaway Turnpike to Burnside Avenue is maintained by the Nassau County The southern section of NY 878 has no connections to other state routes.